When the Maine Lobster You’re Eating Isn’t Actually Lobster

 You know the old saying "you get what you pay for"?
 When it comes to lobster, these are words to live by.
 I know you've seen restaurants selling lobster at prices that feel too cheap.
 There's also lobster out there that's more expensive than Maine lobster.

-Meanwhile, regarding that lobster relative that's more expensive than Maine lobster, Bon Appetit says that luxury chefs consider langoustines, which are also called Norway lobster, to be even tastier than Maine lobster because the meat is so much more delicate.
+Meanwhile, Bon Appetit says that luxury chefs consider langoustines (also called Norway lobster) to be even tastier than Maine lobster, because the meat is much more delicate.
 So, be prepared to pay a premium for something smaller than a lobster tail as well.